Used Car: 2011 Kia Sorento Review

 When the redesigned Kia Sorento was introduced for 2011, reviewers praised the updates, saying that compared with the 2009 model, the Sorento went from a crude-feeling SUV to one of the best values in its class.
 The Sorento also has great fuel economy and performs well in crash tests.
 Shoppers looking for a roomy third row should look elsewhere, as the Sorento’s available third row is best left to children.

-The 2011 Sorento comes with either a four- or six-cylinder engine, as well as front- or all-wheel drive, which lets buyers choose between good fuel economy and power.
+The 2011 Sorento comes with either a four- or six-cylinder engine, as well as front- or all-wheel drive.
 Reviewers said that the four-cylinder is adequate, but nearly all recommended the six-cylinder because it adds lots of power but doesn’t sacrifice much fuel economy.
 Base models come well-equipped with standard features like Bluetooth, satellite radio, auxiliary and USB audio inputs and steering-wheel mounted audio controls.
 Top-of-the-line SX trims come with standard all-wheel drive, navigation, a back-up camera and upgraded 10-speaker audio system.
 Shoppers looking for a three-row SUV should note that the third row is standard on LX and higher trim levels.

 Other Cars to Consider

 The 2011 Toyota Highlander is a perpetual top pick in its class, thanks to good fuel economy in four-cylinder models and a well-made interior.
-The Highlander’s good safety scores and above-average reliability rating don’t hurt, either.
-While other midsize SUVs like the 2011 Dodge Durango and 2011 Mazda CX-9 may have more upscale interiors and better performance, the Toyota Highlander offers a good combination of quality and affordability.
+The Highlander’s good safety and reliability scores don’t hurt, either.